-If you asked one hundred sponsorship professionals what the most precious resource in our industry is, ninety-nine of them will say “money” – money for fees, for leverage, for cash flow, whatever – and ninety-nine of them would be wrong.
+If you asked one hundred sponsorship professionals what the most precious resource in our industry is, ninety-nine of them would say “money” – money for fees, for leverage, for cash flow, whatever – and ninety-nine of them would be wrong.

 Money is important, no question about it, but it pales in comparison to time.

 The moment a sponsor receives a proposal, the clock starts ticking.
 Every day a great proposal sits unread in an inbox is a day of leverage planning and implementation you’ll never get back.
 Every day you put off that leverage planning or you let bureaucracy slow you down, your list of leverage options gets shorter.